 But make sure you get your breath back before climbing the impressive staircase and taking in the Great Hall as you will likely have it knocked out of you by the stunning decor.
 As if that wasn’t enough, in the side room is a Crucifixion considered by many as Tintoretto’s greatest achievement.
-If you want to stay near this masterpiece I found some hotels close by on this site.

 Image obtained from Flickr.com under Creative Commons (c) horitzons inesperats

 Ignored by almost every visitor, Lazzaretto Nuovo is in fact one of the great historic sites of Venice and you really should make the effort to check it out.
 In the past Lazzaretto Nuovo was the Venetian Republic’s quarantine island – the city was vulnerable to outbreaks of plague due to its extensive maritime trade and developed clever ways to prevent the spread of the disease.
 After filling up the original island, in 1468 the senate designated Lazzaretto Nuovo as a quarantine station, where ships arriving from the Mediterranean were required to rest up for 40 days (the term ‘quarantine’ comes from ‘quaranta giorni’).
 If they were still healthy after this period they were free to go.